Whiteknight/ParserObjects/docs/v6/parser_usage.md

 2. On success, the parser consumes only the data it needed to match a pattern and construct the result value.
 All other data, including buffers and lookaheads, are returned to the input sequence.
 3. All parsers are built to be composed.
 They only read input data starting from the current position of the input sequence, and the parser does not necessarily expect to read until the end of input.
 4. Parsers will generally try to communicate failure through a result value and will try not to throw exceptions unless some major invariant has been violated.
 However, many parsers take user callback delegates, which may throw exceptions.
 Exceptions thrown from user code will be allowed to bubble up to a user handler, and may leave the input sequence in an invalid or incomplete state.
-5. Parsers should not return `null` but should always return a valid `IResult` or `IResult<TOutput>` with a valid non-null result value.
+5. Parsers should not return `null` but should always return a valid `Result` or `Result<TOutput>` with a valid non-null result value.

 `IMultiParser<>` types have two caveats to these rules, because the multiple results may have consumed different amounts of input:
 1. The MultiParser should always rewind the input to the position it was in before the parse